SerdarSanri/babel/README.md

 Babel::add('user')

-// Will return "No users to display" Babel::nothing('users')
+// Will return "No users to display" Babel::no('users', 'display')

-// Will return "15 categories displayed"
+// Will return "15 categories created"
-Babel::many(15, 'category')
+Babel::created(15, 'category')

 // You can also build custom sentences
 // This will output "A category was created"